DennisSmuda/dennissmuda-website/README.md

 ### Lint

-I use [antuf's config](https://github.com/antfu/eslint-config) to lint all the code in this repo.
+I use [antfu's config](https://github.com/antfu/eslint-config) to lint all the code in this repo.
 Follow the instructions for editor support!

 ```bash
 # lint project